Skip to content

 Configuration of hardhat's network or other hardhat specific config is done via hardhat.config.ts

-Else rocketh.ts/js is where you can configure hardhat-deploy/rocketh specific configs.
+The rocketh/config.ts file is where you configure hardhat-deploy/rocketh specific configs.

 1. namedAccounts (ability to name addresses)

-The rocketh.js file need to export a config object
+The rocketh/config.ts file needs to export a config object.

 js